-Although the optimal matrix $\vec{R}$ is solved for in closed form as in (\ref{mimo2optR}), we have not specified the constraint (reflected by the indication matrix $\vec{\Omega}$) on $\vec{R}$ yet.
-As we are interested in the comparison between Method I and Method II, we introduce a first shape, type (a), that is the same as for $\vec{R}=\vec{F}\rmh\vec{T}$ in Method I. The second shape, type (b), is that we only limit the diagonal elements of $\vec{R}$ to be zero, the reason is that we intended to eliminate the interference as well as possible.
-At last we introduce shape type (c), in which we limit $\vec{R}$ to have the opposite form of matrix $\vec{G}$, that is, the elements of $\vec{R}$ are constrained to be zero wherever $\vec{G}$ is non-zero.
-The intention is to only cancel the interference that the trellis search process in BCJR represented by $\vec{G}$ cannot handle.
-Shape (c) is based on the same idea as Method I, but operates on the Ungerboeck model instead of the Forney model.
-These three types are depicted in Figure \ref{fig:Rshapes} and $\nu$ is the memory length constraint for $\vec{G}$.
-In the following we refer to ``Method II with an $\vec{R}$ of shape type (a), type (b) and type (c)'' as ``Method II.a", ``Method II.b", and ``Method II.c," respectively.
+Although the optimal $\vec{R}$ is solved for in closed-form as in (\ref{p1mimo2optR}), we shall specify the constraint (reflected by $\vec{\Omega}$) on it.
+We consider two types of $\vec{R}$ in Method II.
+Firstly, as we are interested in the comparison between Method I and Method II, we also consider the shape (a) in Fig.\,\ref{p1fig3}, which has the same shape as for $\vec{R}\!=\!\vec{F}\rmh\vec{T}$ in Method I. Secondly, we consider a band-shaped $\vec{R}$ with memory size $\nR$, where shape (b) and (c) in Fig.\,\ref{p1fig3} are typical cases with $\nR\!=\!0$ and $\nR\!=\!\nu$, respectively.
+With shape (b), we only limit the diagonal elements of $\vec{R}$ to be zero and intend to eliminate the interference as much as possible.
+With shape (c), we limit $\vec{R}$ to have the opposite form of $\vec{G}$, that is, the elements of $\vec{R}$ are constrained to be zero wherever $\vec{G}$ is nonzero.
+The intention is to only cancel the interference that the BCJR represented by $\vec{G}$ cannot handle.
+Shape (c) is based on the same idea as Method I, but now operates on the Ungerboeck model.

-Similar to Method I, the connections between the optimal front-end filter $\vec{V}$ and the optimal interference cancelation matrix $\vec{R}$ in Method II are established in Proposition \ref{prop4}.
+The connection between the optimal front-end filter $\vec{V}$ and IC matrix $\vec{R}$ in Method II is now established in Proposition \ref{p1prop4}.